Crime in Bulgaria: Murder

-Contract killings aimed towards bosses of organized crime groups was a problem but mostly decreased following the arrest of five “Killers” gang members starting in 2010.
-In 2014, another “Killers” group was suspected of being responsible for the contract killing of Customs officers in 1998.
+In comparison 1995, post-Communist Bulgaria's murder rate peaked at 5.83.
+(USA rate today).
+Contract killings aimed at bosses of organized crime groups were a problem but these mostly decreased following the arrest of five “Killers” gang members starting in 2010.
+In 2014, another “Killers” group was suspected of being responsible for the contract killing of customs officers in 1998.
 In 2014, four contract murders that targeted criminals were reported.

-However from 2020 onwards, mafia related incidents have risen back to power and contract killings have been both successfully and unsuccessfully fulfilled.
-Racketeering amongst most bulgarian businesses has remained a problem throughout the country.
+However, from 2020 onward, mafia-related incidents have risen again and contract killings have been both carried out and unsuccessfully attempted.
+Racketeering amongst most Bulgarian businesses has remained a problem throughout the country.